Dragon (Dungeons & Dragons): Reception

 The young adult black dragon was ranked first among the ten best mid-level monsters by the authors of Dungeons & Dragons For Dummies.
 The young white dragon was ranked eighth among the ten best low-level monsters by the authors of Dungeons & Dragons For Dummies.
 The authors chose the young white dragon over a wyrmling, feeling that "it's more satisfying for characters to battle against a dragon that's at least as big as a person, if not bigger.
 The young white dragon offers the best chance for this kind of fight".
 Dant et al. called the red dragon "deadly", and "one of the most fearsome and classic monsters" in role-playing games.

 Metallic dragons

 Metallic dragon is a classification of dragon found in Dungeons & Dragons.
 In many campaign settings, metallic dragons are of good alignment.
 Bahamut is the deity of good-aligned dragons and metallic dragons, and currently the only known Platinum dragon in existence.
-Metallic dragons have played a large role in D&D's various monster compilation books, and for most of the game's history five main types – brass, copper, bronze, silver, and gold – were presented as roughly analogous to the five types of chromatic dragons.
-The fourth edition of the game's second Monster Manual substituted iron and adamantine dragons for brass and bronze, and released the latter dragons in a later book alongside cobalt, mercury, mithral, orium, and steel dragons.
+Metallic dragons have played a large role in D&D's various monster compilation books, and for most of the game's history, five main types – brass, copper, bronze, silver, and gold – were presented as roughly analogous to the five types of chromatic dragons.
+The fourth edition of the second Monster Manual substituted iron and adamantine dragons for brass and bronze, and released the latter dragons in a later book alongside cobalt, mercury, mithral, orium, and steel dragons.